Calculate Homemade Dog Food Nutrition Before You Feed It

 How to Use Our Nutrition Analysis

-- Create your recipe with the ingredients you plan to use
+- Open the nutrition calculator and create the recipe with the ingredients you plan to use

 - Select your pet's species and life stage when analyzing the recipe

-- Review the analysis results to see which nutrients meet, are below, or exceed AAFCO guidelines
+- Review the analysis results to see which nutrients meet, are below, exceed, or have missing data against AAFCO guidelines

 - Adjust your recipe by adding ingredients rich in deficient nutrients or reducing ingredients that cause excesses